preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 + The site will be available as a quick link in the "Following" tab in the My Sites control.
 + Any conversations in the newsfeed on the site will be available in the user feed on the start page.

 If you are using Microsoft Teams and/or Yammer in your solution, My Sites indicates when a Team Site is attached to a Teams group or a Yammer group.
 This is indicated by an icon.
 See HR Department and Project Jupiter (Teams) and Supplier Conference 2019 (Yammer)  in the image above.
-Teh icon can be clicked to go to the group.
+A user can click the icon to go to the group.

 Settings for the control
 *************************